Three Dimensional Theory of the Ion Channel Laser: Numerical Results

 \section{Numerical Results}

-Having discussed in the previous section an algorithm to solve the ICL initial value problem Eq.~(\ref{eq:ivp}), we turn to examining the behavior of the ICL for a number of different cases.
-First we ran a ``base'' simulation with parameters $h = 1$, $K \rightarrow \infty$, $\Delta \nu = 0$, $\Sigma = 0$, and $\rho = 0.01$.
+Having introduced in the previous section an algorithm to solve the ICL initial value problem Eq.~(\ref{eq:ivp}), we turn to using it to examine the behavior of the ICL in a number of different cases.
+First we ran a ``base'' simulation with parameters $h = 1$, $K_r \rightarrow \infty$, $\hat{\Delta \nu} = 0$, $\Sigma = 0$, and $\rho_0 = 0.01$.
 The non-physical parameters $\hat{x}_{\mathrm{max}} = 20$, $d\hat{x} = 0.2$, $\mu = 0.5$, and $\sigma_{\hat{x}, \mathrm{initial}} = \sigma_{\hat{y}, \mathrm{initial}} = 1$ were selected based on convergence scans performed in Appendix \ref{app:convergence}.
 The simulation showed exponential growth in the radiation power after an initial startup period which can be seen in Figure \ref{fig:prototype_power}.
-The evolution of the radiation mode from the initial bi-Gaussian distribution used to seed the interaction to a steady state during this exponential growth regime is shown in Figure \ref{fig:prototype_modes}.
-The steady state guided radiation mode is asymmetric near the axis: dropping off faster in $\hat{y}$ than in $\hat{x}$.
-However at $\hat{r} \gtrsim 1$ this asymmetry quickly dissapears and the mode becomes symmetric.
-This mode shape is due to the competing effects of the asymmetric source term in Eq.~(\ref{eq:ivp}) and the effect of diffraction due to which higher order (asymmetric) modes diffract faster.
-In Appendix \ref{app:convergence} we demonstrate that as expected the ICL growth rate is insensitive to the size of the initial seed radiation mode.
+The evolution of the radiation profile from the initial bi-Gaussian distribution used to seed the interaction to a steady state during this exponential growth regime is shown in Figure \ref{fig:prototype_modes}.
+The steady state transverse radiation profile is asymmetric near the axis: dropping off faster in $\hat{y}$ than in $\hat{x}$.
+However at $\hat{r} \gtrsim 1$ this asymmetry quickly disappears and the field becomes symmetric.
+This shape is due to the competing effects of the asymmetric source term in Eq.~(\ref{eq:ivp}) and the effect of diffraction due to which higher order (asymmetric) modes diffract faster.
+In Appendix \ref{app:convergence} we demonstrate that as expected the ICL radiation power growth rate is insensitive to the size of the initial seed radiation field.